Dr. Bernhard Streitwieser

 - Integration: research on the integration of migrants and refugees into higher education, with a geographic focus on Europe (Germany) and the United States

-- Internationalization & Mobility: research on study abroad, international student exchange, and the professional identity of ‘scholar-practitioners’ managing international education
+- Internationalization & Mobility: research on study abroad and international student exchange

 - Competition: research on international branch campuses and education hubs